aslonv/Capital-Call--invoice--Sending-Automation/README.md

         except ValueError:
             raise serializers.ValidationError('Invalid IBAN')

 * **Comprehensive Validation** : The `python-stdnum` library performs checks beyond just the format, including country-specific rules and check digits.
 * **Up-to-date Rules** : The library is maintained and updated, ensuring our validation stays current with international banking standards.
 * **Consistency** : Ensures all IBANs in the database meet a standardized level of validity.
 * **Protection Against Bypassed Frontend Validation** : Even if a user bypasses or manipulates the frontend validation, the backend still enforces strict IBAN validity.

+--

+## Caching

+This API implements caching to improve performance for frequently accessed data.
+Specifically:

+- Individual investor details are cached for 1 hour after being retrieved from the database.
+- The cache is automatically updated when an investor is modified through the API.
+- Caching is currently implemented for the following endpoints:
+  - GET /api/investors/{id}/
+  - PUT /api/investors/{id}/
+  - PATCH /api/investors/{id}/

+Note: The caching duration and strategy may be adjusted based on usage patterns and performance requirements.

+Implementing background tasks with Celery can be beneficial for this project, especially for long-running operations like generating multiple bills.
+It can improve the responsiveness of your API and handle complex, time-consuming tasks asynchronously.
+Here's how you could implement it and why it might be a good fit for this project: